Our Swellendam History

 The restored home was snapped up by Fanie and Santa Hofmeyr after returning from a trip overseas.
 Santa fell completely in love with it the day she saw it [This is a recurring theme!]
 Fanie was (they say, the eccentric) High School Headmaster at the time and Santa ran a small Old Cape restaurant in the main village.
 In the same article that describes Dulcie Moore’s restoration, the following excerpt paints a picture of what the property looked like when the Hofmeyr’s owned it…

 ‘Most of the rooms of Skone Oord [sic] could easily swallow four modern rooms.
 The erf is four times the size of ordinary erfs.
 It stretches from the hillside to down below in the river, from hard loamy soil to the sweetest dark river soil.
 On the erf, besides the imposing Manor House, many things are happening.
 Visiting the back, one arrives at the coach-house [now the Family Cottage].
 Once upon a time there must have been a major shodding centre for horses.
 From the soil armfuls of horseshoes emerge and everywhere on the twelve oak trees there are hooks to have tied them to.
 In the back Fanie Hofmeyr has a thriving farm on the go between the quava, plum, loquat and lemon trees that remain of the old orchard.
 Here he grows the finest vegetables and waits for his young vineyard to reach maturity.
 Down towards the river are the remains of an early bakery in Swelllendam [now the Honeymoon Suite], where Dulcie had discovered the tumbledown oven.
 In the front garden pink roses still twine round the small bridge and violets flourish in the wet soil – because the whole erf is surrounded by furrows.
 Fanie looks after the outside.
 He is a tireless builder, creator and carpenter.
 One finds him down in the well-equipped (and also restored) cellar where he records the manifest of their work along the notices of the carpenter of 1885 where he left his measurements and preliminary sketches on the beams.’
-[These can still be seen and Wander will show you, if you like]
+[Remnants of these are still in the cellar]

 In communication with Santa, through Roger’s quest to find out who had named Schoone Oordt and when, she threw a little light on the subject… ‘I believe that the original name was Schoone Oordt but when Afrikaans developed as a language, they used Skone Oord.
 Skone meaning ‘Fine/Beautiful’ and Oord, ‘Place/Haven’.
 When South Africans became proud of their heritage and began to restore and treasure old buildings, they used the Dutch spelling again.’’